MOOI-Project-UvA/rule-editor/README.md

 - `booleanConstruct` This class is used to specify a combination of frames.
 Frames are combined using functions, e.g. boolean operators like OR and AND.
 A `booleanConstruct` can be nested: it can combine other boolean constructs as in: `booleanConstruct_1` AND `booleanConstruct_2`.
 A `booleanConstruct` is a tree, where the leafs are _frames_ and all other nodes are _booleanConstructs_.
 It has the following attributes:
     - _frame_ This attributes holds a frame in case the booleanConstruct is a leaf, i.e. it is a single frame, not a combination of frames.
     - _children_ If the booleanConstruct is not a leaf (i.e. _frame_ is not null), this attribute is a list of booleanConstruct objects.
-    - _operatorToJoinChildren_ The function with which to join the childeren, e.g. a boolean operator.
+    - _operatorToJoinChildren_ The function with which to join the children, e.g. a boolean operator.
     - _isNegated_ If a frame is specified, this attribute tells whether or not the frame should be negated (i.e. the unary boolean function NOT is applied)

 - `sourceDocument` This class holds a source document, e.g. the content of a law like the _Participatiewet_.
 Its constructor reads a jsonLD object and parses it into a nested structure of sentence objects.
 The leafs of this structure are individual sentences.
 The nodes higher in the hierarchy represent paragraphs, chapters, etc. It has these attributes: